factors_r <- c("SP500", "DTWEXAFEGS") # "SP500" does not contain dividends; note: "DTWEXM" discontinued as of Jan 2020

 factors_d <- c("DGS10", "BAMLH0A0HYM2")Price momentum

 One month reversal and 2-12 month momentum are two ends of the spectrum.
-The general trend indicates that positive acceleration leads to reversals or negative acceleration leads to rebounds.
+The general trend indicates that positive acceleration leads to reversals and negative acceleration leads to rebounds, i.e. acceleration is not sustainable.
 An unsustainable acceleration leading to reversal can reconcile the one-month reversal and 2-12 month momentum.
-The key is that it implies that acceleration is not sustainable.

 order <- 20# "Momentum, Acceleration, and Reversal"